What to do if Your Roof Vents Leak During the Rain

 • Prevents Granule Loss: The plant-based formula in Roof Maxx helps to lock granules in place, which are essential for shielding shingles from UV rays and water ingress.

-Applying Roof Maxx before significant wear occurs ensures your roof is better equipped to handle the stresses of weather and aging, reducing the chance of water intrusion around sensitive areas like roof vents.
+Applying Roof Maxx before significant wear occurs ensures your roof is better equipped to handle the stresses of weather and aging, reducing the chance of water intrusion around sensitive areas.

 Identifying the Source of the Leak